Our Alphabet Packet has had a huge update! It is currently FREE to download!

 Here are some other printables on our blog that might be of interest:

-When the kids were in PreK, we regularly brought out the vertebrate-invertebrate sorting cards.
+Then we regularly brought out the vertebrate-invertebrate sorting cards (which are included in our Animal Packet).
 The kids would separate these into the right categories.
 (First, working on vertebrates and invertebrates… then moving on to the 5 animal groups).
-Our vertebrate-invertebrate Montessori cards are free to download:

 Once the kids were a bit older (age 5 to 8 or so), we began to talk about the different animal characteristics.
 We also spent time talking about the different invertebrate groups.
 This packet has a number of pages on animal body coverings (feathers, fur, scales and skin).
 Plus, we did activities about domesticate vs. wild animals, animals tracks and more.
 You can find more about our Animal Packet here: